(225 ILCS 454/5-5)

 Section shall be construed to require a licensed managing broker or

 broker to obtain a residential leasing

 agent license in order to perform leasing activities for which a license is

-Licensed leasing agents must be sponsored and employed by a sponsoring broker.
+Licensed residential leasing agents must be sponsored and employed by a sponsoring broker.